joolstorrentecalo/gitlab-foss/doc/administration/reference_architectures/index.md

 - [Azure Database for PostgreSQL Single Server](https://azure.microsoft.com/en-gb/products/postgresql/#overview) is not supported as the service is now deprecated and runs on an unsupported version of PostgreSQL.
 It was also found to have notable performance and stability issues.
 - [Google AlloyDB](https://cloud.google.com/alloydb) and [Amazon RDS Multi-AZ DB cluster](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/multi-az-db-clusters-concepts.html) have not been tested and are not recommended.
 Both solutions are specifically not expected to work with GitLab Geo.
   - [Amazon RDS Multi-AZ DB instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.MultiAZSingleStandby.html) is a separate product and is supported.

-### Recommendation notes for the Redis services

-[When selecting to use an external Redis service](../redis/replication_and_failover_external.md#redis-as-a-managed-service-in-a-cloud-provider), it should run a standard, performant, and supported version.
-This specifically must not be run in [Cluster mode](../../install/requirements.md#redis) as this is unsupported by GitLab.

-Redis is primarily single threaded.
-For environments targeting up to 200 RPS / 10,000 users or higher, separate out the instances as specified into Cache and Persistent data to achieve optimum performance at this scale.

-### Recommendation notes for Object Storage

-GitLab has been tested against [various Object Storage providers](../object_storage.md#supported-object-storage-providers) that are expected to work.

-As a general guidance, it's recommended to use a reputable solution that has full S3 compatibility.

 ## Deviating from the suggested reference architectures